img

 • You’ve exhausted all other worthwhile, drug-free treatment options with no luck

-• You’re finding it difficult or unable to carry on with your daily activities, such as going to school or work, seeing friends, parenting, etc.
+• You find it difficult or are unable to carry on with your daily activities, such as going to school or work, seeing friends, parenting, etc.

 • You’re having trouble sleeping